Siemens EQ.9 Connect

 “Shit what a beast!
 But it actually stands pretty well on the table ” I think after I sat it on the table.

-It is plug and play and shortly after a small setup where I create my own profile, background and personal settings then we are running.
-So far so good.
-Then Wi-Fi needs to be connected – I’m a tool with these kinds of things, but actually it’s more or less idiot-safe.
+So far, so good.
+Then Wi-Fi needs to be connected – I’m a tool with these kinds of things, but actually, it’s more or less idiot-safe.
 I breathe easy!
 Then you can connect to the machine via “Siemens Home Connect”.

 Then you can control the machine no matter where you are.
 Hand on heart I didn’t think I would use it, but I actually do.